 from Eastbourne Folk Dance Festival (early discussion half way down this page) ands also here.

-venues are discussed in more detail elsewhere.
-The assertion
+discussed in more detail elsewhere.
+The assertion that

-that vendettas against me have their roots in dislike of my writing (rather than being
+vendettas against me have their roots in dislike of my writing (rather than being centred

-centred on the style of my dancing) is easily argued - for many years prior to 2011 I was
+on the style of my dancing) is easily argued - for many years prior to 2011 I was a more

-a more spirited and less disciplined dancer than I have been of late - yet no objections
+spirited and less disciplined dancer than I have been of late - yet no objections were

 It was my intention to end writing about folk dance with the publication of my 2016 dance diary.
 However, the various vendettas against me